 Home

-The S C R I P T A Q U M R A N I C A E L E C T R O N I C A project (SQE) is all about bringing the famous Dead Sea Scrolls, first discovered by beduins in 1947 and today curated at the Israel Antiquities Authority (IAA) and the Shrine of the Book, to the digital age.
-Its aim is to provide a new standard online platform for Dead Sea Scrolls editing and to prepare pioneer Digital Scholarly Editions of Qumran Texts.
-It is the intention of the SQE project to provide the public with world-wide free access to its tools for Dead Sea Scrolls research.
-The resulting dynamic, extensible, and collaborative platform will ultimately set the stage for the next generation of Dead Sea Scrolls research.[smartslider3 slider=5]
+The S C R I P T A Q U M R A N I C A E L E C T R O N I C A project (SQE) is all about digitizing the famous Dead Sea Scrolls.
+First discovered by Bedouins in 1947, the Scrolls are currently curated by the Israel Antiquities Authority (IAA) and the Shrine of the Book at the Israel Museum in Jerusalem.
+SQE aims to create a new standard online platform for Dead Sea Scrolls editing, and to prepare pioneering Digital Scholarly Editions of Qumran Texts.
+It is the intention of the SQE project to provide scholars and the public alike free, open access to its tools for Dead Sea Scrolls research.
+The dynamic, extensible, and collaborative platform will inaugurate the next generation of Dead Sea Scrolls research.

 The basic concept of the SQE Project